-Economic and environmental protection of key assets - especially remnant koala populations - will be the focus of Council's activities for free-ranging dogs (Canis familiaris), regardless of breed under Australian legislation and policy (Jackson et al., 2017).
+Economic and environmental protection of key assets - especially remnant koala populations - will be the focus of Council's activities for all free-ranging dogs, regardless of breed under Australian legislation and policy (Jackson et al., 2017).

-Autumn may be providing a welcome break from the heat of summer, but it also signals the time when free-ranging dogs (wild dogs), activity increases as they go in search of a breeding partner and establish territories which can be defended aggressively, often to the detriment of domestic dogs that are seen as a threat or encroach on the their territory.
-Most matings take place between March and June with the majority of births occurring between May and August, though there is some variation to this timing due to location and drought (Catling et al. 1992).
+Autumn may provide a welcome break from the heat of summer, but it also signals the time when free-ranging dogs (wild dogs) activity increases as they go in search of a breeding partner and establish territories.
+These territories can be defended aggressively, often to the detriment of domestic dogs that are seen as a threat or encroach on the their territory.
+Most mating takes place between March and June with the majority of births (between 1-10 pups but on average, 5 pups) occurring between May and August, though there is some variation to this timing due to location and drought (Catling et al. 1992), and with the increase in hybridisation, breeding may occur over a longer period of the year.